prathamesh-sonpatki/o11y-wiki/README.md

 The "11" in the middle stems from software engineering conventions that shorten long words by substituting middle letters with the number of middle letters instead.
 Like, a11y stands for accessibility.

+### OpenMetrics

+OpenMetrics is a standard for collecting and transmitting metrics data, developed by Prometheus and other contributors.
+It provides a common format for metrics that can be used across multiple monitoring systems.

+### OpenCensus

+OpenCensus is an open-source library for collecting and exporting metrics and traces data from applications.
+It supports multiple languages and can be integrated with various monitoring and analysis tools.

+### OpenTelemetry

+OpenTelemetry is a set of open-source libraries and tools for collecting, processing, and exporting telemetry data from applications.
+It provides a vendor-neutral, standard way of collecting observability data and can be integrated with various systems.

 ## P